uccser/cs-field-guide/docs/source/getting_started/installation.rst

 which is the ``cs-field-guide/`` directory (should contain a file called ``csfg``).

-Type the following command into the terminal (we will cover this command in more detail on the next page):
+Type the following command into the terminal (we cover this command in more detail on the helper commands page):

 .. code-block:: bash